sts10/dice-tailor/readme.markdown

 But Dice Tailor won't always recommend using 6-sided dice.
 Let's say your word list is 8,003 words.
 Running `dicetailor measure 8003` prints

 `Recommend cutting list length to 8000.
-Can use 3 20-sided dice.`
+Can then use 3 20-sided dice.`

-If you don't expect your users to have 20-sided dice available, you can "force" a 6-sided die by running `dicetailor measure -s 6 8003`.
+If you don't expect your users to have 20-sided dice available, you can "force" Dice Tailor to give you a recommendation using 6-sided dice by running `dicetailor measure -s 6 8003`.
 Dice Tailor will then print:

 `Recommend cutting list length to 7776.
-Can use 5 6-sided dice.`
+Can then use 5 6-sided dice.`

 ## Actually printing the corresponding dice roll values